dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + `[fasta name]_all_seqs.fasta`: An output fasta file which contains all available sequences per taxon that passed the relevant filters.
 Produced if the `--allseqs` flag is used.

 + `[fasta name]_species_log.txt`: A summary file containing information for each taxon entry.
-An example of the contents is shown below:
+An example of the contents is shown below.
+In addition to reporting the sequence accession number and length, the number of alternative sequences available is shown.
+If the `-f translate` method was used, the results of whether the translation test was passed is provided (Y or N).
+If the `-f length` method was used, this column will contain NA instead.
 ```
 Taxon	Accession	SeqLength	PassedTranslation	SeqsAvailable
 Agama lionotus	GQ242168.1	853	Y	1